kristus123/bloggy/content/discussions/where-should-the-config-go.md

 bill(customer, fee)
 ```

 The second example is without a doubt easier to read, and also easier to write tests for.
 Code that is never executed should not be in the project.
-If a boolean value toggles between what flow to execute there will alwys be one block of code that is never touched while running in production.
+If a boolean value toggles between what flow to execute there will always be one block of code that is never touched while running in production.

+*(There are cases where this is desired.
+Maybe you want to disable 2captcha in all environments except production)*

 ## The boilerplate of getting config values into the code

-Having 20 lines of code at the top of a class responsible for mapping the values from the config is a lot of noise for our poor brains.
+A big clas which uses 20 config values will overshadow the intent of the class, making the code harder to read.
-Noise makes code harder to read and when developers gets used to the noise they start ignoring it.
+When developers gets used to the noise they start ignoring it.
 Code which developers ignore is where bugs will be safe from extinction.

+This noise will also infect the rest of the code.
+It will be harder to clearly understand its intent, thus demanding more cognitive resources from the developer.

-If a class or file uses 20 values from the config, it is a clear candidate for refactoring.
+If a class or file consumes 20 values from the config, it is a clear candidate for refactoring.

 ## The amount of mental energy needed
 As the first example showed, in order to know what flow the program takes you have to open up the config file and find the declared fields.
 When there are tons of config noise and you need to look for `external.inventory-system.special-holiday-discount.percentage` in order to find
-out what your program actually does is a lot unecessary work.
+out what your program actually does.

-I am not a fan of code that requires a lot of mental power in order to be understood.
+Both time and energy is wasted.

 ### More mentally exhausting than you might think